ElBrewster/sound-shelter/zToDo.md

 - [ ] from a homepage list of donors (wishlist: search bar to search donor names)
 - [ ] be able to view all donations from one user on their route,
 - [ ] be able to print out their record
+- [ ] utilize a Svelte store to handle inventory totals display, so the total input can be updated in the Svelte store (immediately viewable in the UI)(this really involves all feature branches for core functionality)

 Wishlist:
 Admin view, ability to add things like new types of donations to the Select dropdown